Saghen/blink.cmp/doc/installation.md

 ### LSP Capabilities

 ::: warning
-On Neovim 0.11+ and Blink.cmp 0.10+ with `vim.lsp.config`, you may skip this step.
+On Neovim 0.11+ with `vim.lsp.config`, you may skip this step.
 This is still required when using `nvim-lspconfig` until [this issue is completed](https://github.com/neovim/nvim-lspconfig/issues/3494)
 :::